Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Since the tools already exist, then the only thing remaining is to build the PyPI clone itself.
 The PyPI clone should support:
 1. Package installation using `pip install`
 2. Package uploading using `python setup.py register sdist upload`
-3. Define package permission (e.g.: who can upload new version of package, who can delete package)
+3. UI to manage the uploaded packages (e.g.: add/remove maintainer)
 4. UI to search for packages
 5. UI for user registration
-6. UI to manage the uploaded packages (e.g.: add/remove maintainer)

-Out of those 6, 1 & 2 are the most troublesome to implement because the website has to adhere to some convention in order for these to work.
+Out of those 5, 1 & 2 are the most troublesome to implement because the website has to adhere to some convention in order for these to work.

 I have already evaluated various existing open source PyPI clone and find that `djangopypi2` is quite functional and maintained relatively well.
 If I am allowed to use djangopypi2 as a base, then 1 & 2 are already done.
 However, I am still waiting for some reply regarding to the licensing issue.